Healthy Stuffed Green Chiles with Turkey and Chorizo

-👩🏻🍳 Tamara Talks – About Green Chile
+👩🏻🍳 Tamara Talks – About Hatch Green Chile Peppers

 Fresh green chiles (not chilis) are ubiquitous in Mexican and Southwest cooking.
 Yay!
 These flavorful pods thrive in hot climates (hence their presence in Mexican and Southwest cooking), and while you can find them year ’round in many locales, they’re at their best in late summer.

 • Hatch green chile (the world’s best!) is not a specific variety of chile; rather, it is a region.
 The Hatch varieties – Big Jim, Sandia, Barker, Joe Parker to name a few – range from 1,000 to 8,000 scoville units.
 Think of “Hatch” like “Champagne.”
 It’s a region about 35 miles north of Las Cruces, NM. with arguably the most flavorful green chile anywhere!
+These peppers were developed at New Mexico State University’s Chile Pepper Institute.

 • Poblano chile is named after Puebla, Mexico.
 This flavorful and meaty chile is wider and thicker than any of the Hatch chile varieties.
 It is a fairly mild green chile coming in at about 1250 on the scoville scale.
 I love them for chile rellenos, and they work really well in this dish!